geometalab/aoi-osm/README.md

 * `notebooks/` Prototyping environment for the AOI generation process
 * `webapp/` Simple demo web app PostgreSQL implementation of AOI

-There's also a directory, `geospark/` (and `postgres/`), containing experiments with Apache Spark, which is rudimentary and only partially working.

 There exists also an online demo web application.
 There is no warranty about the availability of this demo and access can be given on demand.

 ### How to install